dcentrica/chainpoint-receiptviz-php/README.md

 ## What is this?

-A low level tool which can be used to generate graphical representations of a [Chainpoint Proof](https://chainpoint.org) JSON-LD document.
-It partially mimics the behaviour of the `parseBranches()` function out of the [chainpoint-parse](https://github.com/chainpoint/chainpoint-parse) JS lib, but generates a visualisation also.
+A standalone tool for producing graphical representations of version 3 [Chainpoint Proof](https://chainpoint.org) JSON-LD documents.
+It partially mimics the behaviour of the `parseBranches()` function out of the [chainpoint-parse](https://github.com/chainpoint/chainpoint-parse) JS lib, with the added ability to produce `.png` or `.svg` visualisations too.

 ## Requirements